mskim/rlayout/README.md

  TextBox linking

 2014 9 22
- svg generation Image
+ - svg generation for Image

-svg generation for Container
+ - svg generation for Container
-do not wrap into a svg <svg></svg>, do not make it multiple page svg use rect or graphic shape, fill, and line
+ - do not wrap into a svg <svg></svg>, do not make it multiple page svg use rect or graphic shape, fill, and line

 2014 9 19